renatoathaydes/renatoathaydes.github.io/_posts/2015-11-24-Ceylon-As-A-Powerful-Modelling-Tool.md

 > The renderer could of course *know* about the actual implementation of the data, but if we did that our code would become much more brittle, interconnected and resistant to change!

-Once we know how to represent the data and present it to the user, we must also implement some kind of search functionality to allow doctors and nurses to see the data in whatever way they want to.
+Once we know how to represent the data and present it to the user, we must put the two together in a *glue* module which converts the data into the generic form the renderer can recognize.

+We could also add modules to add data persistence, search functionality, data entry and editing etc. but after we've implemented the initial modules, it should be clear how the implementation of further functionality should be easy to integrate into the system.

 ### The renderer